VickoFranic/silex-starter-app/README.md

 SILEX is PHP micro-framework based on the Symfony2 Components, and this is my version of starter application template for Silex projects.
 Fell free to use it and change it to your needs.

+`At the moment, this project is just a bare-bones starter template without database connections, MVC structure etc.
+I will create a develop branch, where I am going to expand framework to full MVC application, so feel free to check it out.`

 Official Silex website: [http://silex.sensiolabs.org/](http://silex.sensiolabs.org/)

 ![Silex](http://silex.sensiolabs.org/images/logo.png)